nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.5 - 2020-08-11 =

+* TWEAK: Some minor code improvements based on PHPCS analysis
+* TWEAK: Updated seasonal notices
+* TWEAK: Add WP 5.5 support.
+Since EUM's update management facilities are much more sophisticated than WP 5.5's new "automatic upgrades" user-interface additions, the new WP 5.5 options do not map simply onto existing EUM options.
+Thus the only way they can work together is if EUM replaces those additions with links back to the EUM controls.

+= 9.0.4 - 2020-04-27 =

+* FEATURE: Allow "every 3 hours" and "every 6 hours" options for the update frequency checks

 = 9.0.3 - 2020-04-14 =